hpatnadeeshan/MS-1/README.md

 The live link can be found from here : <https://hpatnadeeshan.github.io/MS-1>

+To deploy locally:

+clone or download website repository as a zip file or Github desktop method.
+Open the directory through a IDE and Run the website on a local server.

 ## Bugs

 I found several bugs while I was developing the website.
 Here How i identify and dubug the each bug.